-Do I have to file taxes if I’m unemployed?
+Do you file taxes if you are unemployed?

 It depends on your circumstances.
 You may have to file taxes if your income, filing status, and gross income meet certain requirements.
 Use this IRS tool to confirm if you’re required to file a tax return.